Edragon/edragon.github.io/Tech-dat/vision-dat/vision-dat.md

 - **Use Case**: Real-time object detection.
 - **GitHub**: [https://github.com/ultralytics/yolov5](https://github.com/ultralytics/yolov5)
 - **Note**: Fast, widely used for real-time detection.

+https://pjreddie.com/darknet/ - https://github.com/pjreddie/darknet - Running on that framework is the YOLO (You Only Look Once) real-time object detection system.
+To get useful results, the system must be trained on large amounts of sample data.

+https://github.com/AlexeyAB/darknet - [Kurokesu]’s walkthrough on pedestrian detection is great, but for those interested in taking a step further back and rolling their own projects, this fork of Darknet contains YOLO for Linux and Windows and includes practical notes and guides on installing, using, and training from a more general perspective.

 - [[OPENCV-dat]] - [[OPENMV-dat]]